maclorlando/backtest-ai/README.md

 ## 🔑 API Configuration

-DeBank uses Alchemy API for price data.
+SagaFi uses Alchemy API for price data.
 To enable enhanced features and higher rate limits:

 1. Get a free API key from [Alchemy](https://www.alchemy.com/)
 2. Add the API key to your `.env.local` file as `ALCHEMY_API_KEY` (backend only)